0

 MARKET SUMMARY:

-are 6 to 7 cents lower; wheat futures are lightly mixed.
+to 6 cents lower; wheat futures are 4 to 6 cents lower.
 The U.S. stock market

-is firmer at midday with the S&P 13 points higher.
-The U.S. Dollar Index is 5
+is weaker at midday with the S&P 30 lower.
+The U.S. Dollar Index is 60 higher.

-points higher.
-The interest rate products are mixed.
-Energy trade is weaker
+The interest rate products are weaker.
+Energy trade is firmer with crude up .40

-with crude .60 lower and natural gas is .12 lower.
-Livestock trade is weaker
+and natural gas is .34 higher.
+Livestock trade is mixed with live cattle

 CORN:

-weather slowing movement.
-On the March chart, support is the 20-day moving
+but beans are holding the recent gains.
+On the March chart, support is the

 SOYBEANS:

-Soybean futures are 6 to 7 cents lower at midday with meal the downside as
+Soybean futures are 5 to 6 cents lower at midday with trade fading back

 WHEAT: